 If you’re looking for a cheap hotel in Beijing, you should consider visiting during the low season.
 You'll find cheaper accommodations in Beijing in April and September.

 Hotel room prices vary depending on many factors but you’ll most likely find the best hotel deals in Beijing if you stay on a Saturday.
 The opposite is true for, Monday, which is usually the most expensive day.

-Book more than 90 days before your stay begins to get the best price for your Beijing accommodation.
+Book at least 15 days before your stay begins to get the best price for your Beijing accommodation.

 Visit the Forbidden City, a huge palace dating back to the Ming dynasty in which the royalty of China up to the Qing dynasty resided.
 Today it is a World Heritage Site and one of the most popular destinations for tourists.
 Hosted inside is the Palace Museum, exhibiting imperial Chinese art.
 Choose the Hotel Ascott Raffles City Beijing, nestled at the Meridian Gate, the entrance into the Forbidden City.
 The aparthotel offers luxurious apartments and a pool.
 A cheaper alternative is the Palace Hotel Forbidden City, a 3-star hotel located a 10-minute walk from the site.

 To explore one of the most iconic religious sites, visit the Temple of Heaven, situated in the southeast of the city.
 The temple dates back to the Ming dynasty and the RJ Brown Hotel Beijing places you a 15-minute walk through the park from the temple.
 The 3-star hotel features breakfast, a bar and free Wi-Fi.
 Jun'an Hotel is a 4-star alternative, equally close but on the other side of the park encasing the temple.